Website Analytics

 Identify Key Performance Indicators

-The first step is to identify the key performance indicators (KPIs) that will indicate whether or not your project is a success.
+The first step is to identify the key performance indicators (KPIs) that will indicate whether or not your page, site, or project is a success.

 What you choose as KPIs depends upon how your department measures success.
 Whatever you decide, make sure your KPIs are actionable and measurable.